ola/crux-ports/README.md

 ## CRUX ports

 This repository contains my ports for the [CRUX](https://crux.nu/) Linux distribution.
-Many of them are already available in the official opt and contrib repositories but have modifications here.
+Some of them are already available in the official opt and contrib repositories but have modifications here.

 #### Caveats